 - Deep Cleansing Oil by DHC: A product that has received rave reviews since it was first released, it is made of its own unique formula of olive fruit oil, rosemary leaf oil, and vitamin E. It’s an all-purpose cleansing oil that we can’t recommend highly enough.

 - Natural Rice Water Cleansing Oil: Rice water is perfect as a face cleaner.
 Popularized in South Korea, it not only cleanses but also shrinks pores and lessens lines on the face.

-- Badger Unscented Cleansing Oil: This gentle and organic cleansing oil is one that really stuck out to us because of its olive and sunflower oil makeup.
+- Badger Rose Cleansing Oil: This gentle and organic cleansing oil is one that really stuck out to us because of its olive and sunflower oil makeup.
 It also contains calendula which reduces irritation and redness.
 Your face will feel so tense-free and relaxed after applying.

 If You Have Oily Skin

 You’re going to want to use a lotion that is low on oils if you already have oily skin.